kem406/PHYS-S12/about.md

 ---
 layout: default
 title: About
-permalink: /about/
+permalink: /01/about/
 ---
 Hi, I'm Ken.
-I'm a computer science concentrator on my way towards getting a degree at Harvard
+I'm a computer science concentrator on my way towards getting a degree at Harvard.

 This is my personal webpage for PHYS S-12: Introduction to Digital Fabrication.
 I will use it to document my assignments, as well as my progress on my final project.